alexanderalmstrom/contentful-node/README.md

 Configure Redis

-Add your REDIS_URL to .env
+Add your local or remote `REDIS_URL` to `.env`

-You can also run Redis locally in a separate terminal window.
-Install redis with `brew install redis`.
-Then start with `redis-server`.
+You can run Redis locally in a separate terminal window.
+Install redis with `brew install redis` and start server with `redis-server`.
+The url will be `//localhost:6379`

 Run developemnt server